Financial Impact

 Surgical menopause can bring about sudden and significant changes to a woman’s health.
 Alongside the physical and emotional challenges, many women face considerable financial pressures.
 Understanding and preparing for these financial impacts is an important part of navigating this life-changing experience.

 One of the most immediate financial concerns after surgical menopause is the cost of medications.
 Hormone replacement therapy (HRT) is commonly prescribed to ease symptoms and protect against long-term risks such as osteoporosis and cardiovascular disease.
-However, not all HRT options are funded.
+However, not all HRT options are funded by Pharmac or covered by insurance.

-Some women may not tolerate the funded options and need to pay out of pocket for alternatives like Vagifem, Estring or Intrarosa (local vaginal treatment), or Androfeme, a female testosterone cream.
+Some women cannot tolerate the funded options and need to pay out of pocket for alternatives like Vagifem, Estring or Intrarosa (local vaginal treatment), or Androfeme, a female testosterone cream.

 These expenses can add up quickly-especially if doses need to be adjusted regularly.